SimonMaracine/brick-breaker/clients/brick-breaker/README.md

 - Up, down - select level
 - L - reload levels

 The levels are loaded dynamically from the disk.
-Each level is described by a JSON file.
+Each level is described by a `JSON` file.
 If a level file is corrupted or invalid, the game simply prints a message and doesn't create any brick.

 This way levels are so easy to create, that even my little sister, who is just thirteen years old could make one.
-She made the one named Goofy.
+She made the one named *Goofy*.

 ## Math